Trailside Tiramisu | Backpacking Dessert Recipe

 FIELD

-• Add 3 oz (90 mL) cold water to the pudding mixture.
+• Add 3 oz (90 mL) of cold water to the pudding mixture.

 • Stir to mix well and shake vigorously for 2 minutes.